Are you discussing how to retain donors with your team? Let’s talk about it.

-I can already feel you wincing, and I don’t blame you.
-If you’re a fundraising professional, donor retention might be a sore spot.
-You’ve heard more than one gloomy statistic, like the fact that last year the number of donors, retention rates, and small gifts all decreased.
+For nonprofit organizations, any conversations around getting a higher average donor retention rate might hit a sore spot.
+You’ve heard more than one gloomy statistic, like the fact that the number of donors and gifts decreased, according to the Fundraising Effectiveness Project.

-The things that have changed are donor expectations and the number of different devices clamoring for their attention.
-Technological advances have trained them to expect personalized experiences and, at the same time, fractured their attention.
-They are constantly connected, endlessly marketed to, and everything is tailored to their preferences.
-They want authentic experiences and to be part of the cause.
+What has changed is donor expectations and the number of different devices clamoring for the attention of both potential donors and your current donors.
+Technological advances have trained donors to expect personalized experiences and, at the same time, fractured their attention.
+They are constantly connected, endlessly marketed to, and on the receiving end of experiences that are tailored to their preferences.
+They want authenticity and to be part of the impact your organization is creating.

 When you know what donors expect and want, you’re no longer powerless against attrition and drop-off.
 Communication and personalization can help you build lasting relationships with your donors.
 It’s time to go beyond a monthly email newsletter and start creating the connections that inspire donors to stay with you.